 You can take an organized trip or rent a boat for yourself and your friends.
 A great way to spend an afternoon is to pick up some picnic goodies at one of the many Carcassonne markets, float down the canal and eat your picnic onboard, and perhaps make a stop at one of the lovely spots along the way.
 The canal passes by locks and bridges and near the Lower Town.
 This is a fun way to get another perspective of fascinating Carcassonne.

-Eating In Carcassonne
+Best Restaurants In Carcassonne

 Carcassonne has a great cuisine scene.
 There are plenty of options for whatever you are hungry for.
 Here are a few ideas.